Construction & Property

 Yes.
 The paying party can start their own adjudication (or litigation) to determine the "true" valuation.
 But they must pay the notified sum first.
 This is the "pay now, argue later" principle central to the Act.

-Statistics: Over 60% of construction adjudications now involve payment notice disputes.
+Statistics: A King's College London/Adjudication Society report (November 2024) found around 63% of adjudications were "smash and grab" payment disputes.
 Many are resolved in the claimant's favour because the notice requirements are strict and non-compliance is common.

 Your right to suspend work for non-payment